Skip to content

 Sociology, Anthropology & Criminal Justice

-The Center for Criminal Justice and Social Research enables Clemson University faculty members to provide a variety of services to community partners, including technical assistance on grant writing, independent evaluation of community-based projects, and research on the outcomes and impact of community initiatives.
-The center serves the land-grant mission of the University and facilitates research-practitioner partnerships by helping local governmental, criminal justice, and non-profit organizations pursue funding for social research and evaluation.
+The Center for Public Safety Research (CPSR) enables Clemson University faculty members to provide a variety of services to community partners, including technical assistance on grant writing, independent evaluation of community-based projects and research on the outcomes and impact of community initiatives.
+The center serves the University's land-grant mission and facilitates research-practitioner partnerships to promote public safety and strengthen communities.

 • Mission & Vision